India Aims For The World's Biggest Health Care Overhaul

 While care in public hospitals is free, patients often have to pay extra for certain prescription drugs or advanced therapies — if they are available at all.

 Still, Jagdale says he feels proud to treat the poorest of India's poor.
-"We treat newborn babies here who are born weighing less than one kilo [about 2 pounds]," he says.
+"We treat newborn babies here who are born weighing less than 1 kilo [about 2 pounds]," he says.

 He acknowledges the mortality rate is much higher in government hospitals compared to private ones.
 But he says it's because patients on average are poorer, malnourished and arrive at the hospital in later stages of illness.
-Very few receive preventative care.
+Very few receive preventive care.

 But the picture of health care in India is not completely bleak.
 This developing country has managed to provide free health care – however rudimentary.

-Now Modicare seeks to improve it – and the solution, some say, is spending more money.
+Now Modicare seeks to improve it, and the solution, some say, is spending more money.

 According to the World Bank, India spends only about 4 percent of its GDP on health care.
 The U.S., by contrast, spends nearly 17 percent.

 Modicare is expected to cost the Indian government less than $2 billion annually.
-Experts say that's affordable – at least for now.
+Experts say that's affordable, at least for now.
 India's economy is currently growing at 7.3 percent, according to the IMF.
 It's the world's fastest-growing major economy.

 "One or two billion dollars is not more than what the Indian government can afford, but these programs have a way of exploding over time.
 Then it can actually get to be a bigger constraint," Ramamurti predicts.
 "These are programs you can never pull back.
 They can only expand over time."
 That means the government will have to spend more and more money.